Françoise d'Aubigné, Marquise de Maintenon: Royal governess

-After Paul Scarron's death in 1660, Queen Mother Anne of Austria, continued his pension to his widow and even increased it to 2,000 livres a year, thus enabling Françoise to remain in literary society.
+After Paul Scarron's death in 1660, the Queen Mother Anne of Austria continued his pension to his widow and even increased it to 2,000 livres a year, thus enabling Françoise to remain in literary society.
 After his mother's death in 1666, Louis XIV suspended the pension.
 Once again in straitened circumstances and having spent several years living off the charity of her friends, Madame Scarron prepared to leave Paris for Lisbon as a lady-in-waiting to the new queen of Portugal, Marie-Françoise de Nemours.
 Before setting off, however, she met Madame de Montespan, who was secretly already the king's mistress.
 Montespan took such a fancy to Scarron that she had the king reinstate her pension, which enabled the latter to stay in Paris.

 In 1669, Madame de Montespan placed her second child by Louis XIV with Madame Scarron in a house on Rue de Vaugirard, provided with a large income and staff of servants.
 Scarron took care to keep the house well-guarded and discreet, doing many duties as secretary and caretaker.
 Her care for the infant Louis Auguste, Duke of Maine (born 1670) first brought her to the attention of Louis XIV, though he was initially repelled by her strong temper and strict religious practice.
-After Louis Auguste and his siblings were legitimised on 20 December 1673, she moved to Château de Saint-Germain and became the royal governess, one of the very few people permitted to speak candidly with the king as an equal.
+After Louis Auguste and his siblings were legitimised on 20 December 1673, she moved to the Château de Saint-Germain and became the Governess of the Children of France, one of the very few people permitted to speak candidly with the king as an equal.
 Madame de Sévigné observed that Louis XIV was charmed by having someone who would speak to him in this way.

 Due to her hard work, the king rewarded Scarron with 200,000 livres, which she used to purchase the property at Maintenon in 1674.
 In 1675, Louis XIV gave her the title of Marquise de Maintenon after the name of her estate.
 Such favours incurred the jealousy of Madame de Montespan, who began to spar frequently over the children and their care.
-In 1680, the king made Madame de Maintenon the second mistress of the robes to his daughter-in-law, the dauphine.
+In 1680, the king made Madame de Maintenon the second mistress of the robes (dame d'atours) to his daughter-in-law, the Dauphine.
 Soon after the Affair of the Poisons, Montespan left the court and was unofficially replaced by de Maintenon, who proved to be a good influence on Louis XIV.
 His wife, Queen Marie Thérèse, who for years had been rudely treated by Madame de Montespan, openly declared she had never been so well-treated as at this time.